ajalt/colormath/README.md

 * ANSI-16 color codes
 * ANSI-256 color codes

-Most conversions, including all conversions to and from RGB, run in a single step.
-If there isn't a formula for a direct conversion between two color spaces, the color will first be converted to RGB and then to final color space.
+Most conversions run in a single step.
+If there isn't a formula for a direct conversion between two color spaces, the color will first be converted to another form such as RGB and then to final color space.

 ## Usage